Last updated: April 1, 2021

 - The hours worked by the employee

-- The employee’s wage rate and how the wages were calculated (e.g. hourly, salary, flat or piece rate, commission, or other incentive basis)
+- The employee's wage rate (for example, an hourly wage, salary, flat or piece rate, commission, or other incentive basis)

-- Any money, allowance or other payment the employee is entitled to (e.g. vacation pay or statutory holiday pay)
+- Any money, allowance or other payment the employee is entitled to (for example, vacation or statutory holiday pay)

 - The employee's gross and net wages

-- Any amounts withdrawn from the employee’s time bank and how much time remains
+- Any amounts withdrawn from the employee's time bank and the remaining balance

-Employers must keep keep the following records for each employee:
+Employers need to keep the following records for each employee:

-- The employee’s name, date of birth, occupation, telephone number and residential address
+- The employee’s name, date of birth, job title, phone number and residential address

 - The date the employment began

-- The hours worked on each day, regardless of how the employee is paid
+- The hours worked each day, regardless of the employee’s wage rate

 - The benefits paid to the employee